openstack/project-team-guide/doc/source/stable-branches.rst

    backports from passing tests.
 These could be project-specific or global in nature and are usually tracked in the `stable tracker etherpad`_.
-From time to time the Stable Maintenance Core team may also ask for help from individual projects in IRC or the openstack-dev mailing list and expect a reasonably prompt response.
+From time to time the Stable Maintenance Core team may also ask for help from individual projects in IRC or the openstack-discuss mailing list and expect a reasonably prompt response.

    .. note::